F5Networks/f5-declarative-onboarding/docs/examples.rst

 Example declarations
 ====================

-The following examples show you some AS3 declarations and the BIG-IP LTM objects they create.
+The following examples show you some Declarative Onboarding declarations and the BIG-IP LTM objects they create.

 If you missed it, we recommend you first read :doc:`composing-a-declaration` for a